 Vehicles with all-wheel drive transmit power to all four wheels, in some cases to each one individually.
 AWD systems will automatically redistribute power to the front or rear wheels depending on traction conditions, and don’t need operator input to make adjustments.
 This can greatly improve handling on dry roads but isn’t designed for off-road treks—automating power distribution means that the driver has fewer options to choose from if they get caught sticky off-road situation.

-AWD is an excellent option for those living in snow belt states.
+AWD is an excellent option for those living in “snow belt” states.
 For many drivers, the only downside is poorer fuel economy than four-wheel drive cars, mostly due to added weight.

 Unlike all-wheel drive, drivers with 4WD must select the proper mode.
-This versatility allowed by the high or low 4WD range are good for deep snow and off-roading, or for those who live in remote and rural areas that aren’t plowed regularly.
+This versatility allowed by the high or low 4WD range is good for deep snow and off-roading, or for those who live in remote and rural areas that aren’t plowed regularly.
 The low range makes it possible to tackle boulders, steep hills, and thick mud while the high range gives you the extra traction and power needed in precarious weather.

-A big downside of four-wheel drive is that it’s not automatic.
+A big downside of 4WD is that it’s not automatic.
 Drivers must remember to disengage it when driving on dry, paved roads to prevent damage the 4WD system components.
 4WD systems also add considerable weight, which hurts fuel economy, and many systems eventually suffer the same traction issues as 2WD drive vehicles.

-…we strive to provide our customer a well-rounded knowledge of all things automotive.
+At V&F, we strive to provide our customer a well-rounded knowledge of all things automotive.

-Since 1988, our family owned and operated service center has been providing top quality auto repair services to Agawam, Feeding Hills, Southwick, West Springfield and the surrounding Massachusetts communities.
+Since 1988, our family-owned and operated service center has been providing top-quality auto repair services to Agawam, Feeding Hills, Southwick, West Springfield, and the surrounding Massachusetts communities.
 If your car needs maintenance or repair before this winter season, call us at (413)314-2280 or schedule an appointment online.